 People either love or hate cruises.
 A cruise is a different type of holiday experience compared to a vacation where you fly somewhere or take a road trip.
 On a cruise, the resort comes to you!
 I have been on 4 cruises now and love it.
 Russell, on the other hand, is hesitant to try it.
+To cruise or not to cruise, that is the question.
 For all of you that have not yet tried cruising, I wanted to share cruise pros and cons so that you can figure out if a cruise vacation is right for you!

 Note: Cruise lines do vary and this is based on my experience with 4 cruises with Royal Caribbean.
 If you have young children, you might want to check out these pros and cons of a Disney Cruise.